1.2: Defining the Humanities

 "Let Us Break Bread Together": This spiritual centers on the communal act of breaking bread, symbolizing unity, fellowship, and spiritual sustenance.
 During the era of slavery and afterward, the song fostered a sense of solidarity and hope among African Americans.
 It also reflected Christian themes of communion and shared strength, providing comfort and encouragement in times of hardship.

-Together, these songs exemplify how spirituals were much more than religious hymns; they were vital tools of communication, resistance, and hope that helped enslaved people navigate the brutal realities of bondage while dreaming of freedom, weaving faith and practical guidance into a shared language of resistance, demonstrating art's transformative role in the struggle for freedom.
+Together, these songs exemplify how spirituals were much more than religious hymns; they were vital tools of communication, resistance, and hope that helped enslaved people navigate the brutal realities of daily life while dreaming of freedom, weaving faith and practical guidance into a shared language of resistance, demonstrating art's transformative role in the struggle for freedom.

 Blues, Gospel, and Beyond